-There are a number of articles accusing Lear Capital of taking advantage of elderly consumers.
+There are a number of articles listing the universities with the highest acceptance rate, an important factor in deciding which colleges you should apply to next year. you also take the cost of tuition into consideration accusing Lear Capital of taking advantage of elderly consumers.

 The latest lawsuit, filed in 2019, alleged that Lear Capital charged its customers fees as high as 33% – higher than other competitor coin dealers – while quoting lower fees in online sales pitches conducted over the phone.
 Lear Capital did not send written statements before requiring payment, leading many elderly customers to rely on misleading oral representations, the city’s recent lawsuit alleged.